David Henry Hwang: Trilogy of Chinese America

 Hwang's early plays concerned the role of the Chinese American and Asian American in the contemporary world.
 His first play, FOB, explores the contrasts and conflicts between established Asian Americans and "Fresh Off the Boat" new immigrants.
 The play was developed by the National Playwrights Conference at the Eugene O'Neill Theater Center and premiered in 1980 Off-Broadway at the Joseph Papp Public Theater.
-It won an Obie Award.
+In 1981 it won an Obie Award for Best New American Play.
 Papp produced four more of Hwang's plays, including two in 1981: The Dance and the Railroad, which tells the story of a former Chinese opera star working as a coolie laborer in the 19th-century American West, and Family Devotions, a darkly comic take on the effects of Western religion on a Chinese-American family.
 This was nominated for the Drama Desk Award.
 Those three plays added up to what the author described as a "Trilogy of Chinese America."